mixpanel/docs/pages/docs/analysis/reports/funnels.md

 ### Exclusion Steps (Exclude users who did...)

 Exclusion steps operate as a "did not do" filter for funnels.
-This provides the ability to create a funnel where, for example, you look for users that did event A, then event B, did not do event C, but then continue to do D.
+This provides the ability to create a funnel where, for example, you look for users that did event A, then event B, did not do event C, but then continue to do D. Note that the users are excluded at that point in the funnel.
+So in the previous example a user that did event C would still be counted in the funnel as having A and B, but they would not qualify in the funnel for event D, by virtue of having done event C.

 At the "Conversion Criteria" section, click on "Advanced" and then on "Exclude users who did...".
 A dropdown will appear to exclude a step from your funnel.